tweag/haskell-training/material/webapi.md

 ---

-We need to implement a server for out API data type
+We need to implement a server for our API data type

 ```haskell
 formsServer :: FormsApi AsServer